resurfaceio/containers/helm/resurfaceio/resurface/README.md

 - **iceberg.enabled**: boolean.
 If set to `true`, all StatefulSet instances will be upgraded to use `resurface-iceberg` images.
 These contain all the requirements and configuration necessary to automatically push data to and query data from the configured object storage.
 Defaults to `false`.

 - The **iceberg.s3** subsection corresponds to the configuration for the AWS S3 object storage service.
   - **iceberg.s3.enabled**: If set to `true`, AWS S3 object storage will be used to store Iceberg data and metadata files.
-It is important to ntoe that MinIO and AWS S3 iceberg deployments are mutually exclusive.
+It is important to note that MinIO and AWS S3 iceberg deployments are mutually exclusive.
 Defaults to `false`.
   - **iceberg.s3.bucketname**: string.
 Unique name for the S3 bucket where data will be written to.
-  - **iceberg.s3.aws**: nested subsection where the configuration for the AWS account that owns the S3 bucket can be found. ]
+  - **iceberg.s3.aws**: nested subsection where the configuration for the AWS account that owns the S3 bucket can be found.
   - **iceberg.s3.aws.region**: string.
 AWS region where S3 bucket was created in.
 Required only if **iceberg.s3.enabled** is set to `true`.
   - **iceberg.s3.aws.accesskey**: string.
 AWS Credentials.
 It is **not** recommended to pass the AWS credentials as helm values, and instead create a kubernetes secret object manually named **resurface-s3-creds** with the corresponding key-value pairs.
 Required only if **iceberg.s3.enabled** is set to `true` and the **resurface-s3-creds** secret does not exist.
   - **iceberg.s3.aws.secretkey**: string.
 AWS Credentials.
 It is **not** recommended to pass AWS credentials as helm values, and instead create a kubernetes secret object manually named **resurface-s3-creds** with the corresponding key-value pairs.
 Required only if **iceberg.s3.enabled** is set to `true` and the **resurface-s3-creds** secret does not exist.